 Our award-winning Student Mentor Program links our new students with the Student Mentors during O Week, who are experienced, trained students in the same course of study as you.
 They volunteer their time to support new students through their first study period and settle into university life

 The JCU Student Association consists of elected students that represent the interests of students at JCU.
 JCUSA also runs sporting programs, fitness centres, clubs and societies and social events.
-The Student Advocacy and Welfare Officers in Townsville and Cairns offer independent, non-judgemental advice and representation.
+The Student Advocacy Officers in Townsville and Cairns offer independent, non-judgemental advice, advocacy and representation for all students.

 The JCU Multifaith Chaplaincy Centre is a free service provided by the University in partnership with local faith communities to support students in their spiritual lives.
 Approved Chaplains visit the Cairns and Townsville campuses and can be contacted directly.

 All members of our university community have a right to feel welcome, respected and safe.
 At JCU, we are committed to ensuring that our working and learning environment is free from discrimination and harassment.

 The JCU Safety and Wellbeing website provides information about a range of safety and wellbeing issues including bullying and harassment, discrimination, assault, reporting incidents and emergency contacts.